TieDyedDevil/afx2tool-linux/README.md

 ---------------

-While the `afx2-tool` will not upload a new firmware file to your Axe-FX II, it is very easy to do so using `amdi`:
+While the `afx2-tool` will not upload a new firmware file to your Axe-FX II, it is very easy to do so using `amidi`:

 1. Connect your computer to the Axe-FX II via a USB cable.
 Note that you must have already installed the Axe-FX II driver setup on your computer.